 Mannerheim Hall is named for Carl Gustaf Mannerheim, president of Finland from 1944 to 1946.
-Built in 1965, the building was originally a student center and residence hall, but it has since been renovated to house classrooms, a student lounge, faculty offices, the university mailroom and the office of the University Registrar.
+Built in 1965, the building was originally a student center and residence hall, but it has since been renovated to house by the well-known Finnish architect Eliel Saarinen, and his son-in-law, J.R.F.
+Swanson.
+Nikander houses a computer lab, PTA and Nursing labs and classrooms, TRiO Student Support Services, the Teaching Learning Center (TLC), the Academic Success Center, and faculty offices.